Gcenx/macports-wine/README.md

 # macports-wine
 A macports overlay that provides recent versions of wine on macOS.\
-This branch supports macOS 10.8 and later, for 10.6 & 10.7 use the [osx10.6-branch](https://github.com/Gcenx/macports-wine/tree/osx10.6-branch)
+This branch supports macOS 10.8 and later.
+For 10.6 & 10.7 use the [osx10.6-branch](https://github.com/Gcenx/macports-wine/tree/osx10.6-branch)

 ## This repository contains;
 - `cctools-973`             *(973.0.1 - Xcode12)*